yaraalaa0/ExpRob_CluedoGame/README.md

 # ExpRob_CluedoGame
-ROS implementation of an agent playing simplified Cluedo Game with the help of OWL ontology and SMACH
+This is a ROS implementation of an agent playing simplified Cluedo Game with the help of OWL ontology and SMACH

 |            Name            | Student ID |      Email Address       |
 | :------------------------: | :--------: | :----------------------: |
 |     Yara Abdelmottaleb     |  5066359   |  [yara.ala96@gmail.com](mailto:yara.ala96@gmail.com)   |

+## Introduction:

 ## Component Diagram: